pingcap/docs-cn/FAQ.md

 The `create_time` of tables in the `information_schema` is the creation time.

+#### What is the meaning of `EXPENSIVE_QUERY` in the TiDB log?

+When TiDB is executing a SQL statement, the query will be `EXPENSIVE_QUERY` if each operator is estimated to process over 10000 pieces of data.
+You can modify the `tidb-server` configuration parameter to adjust the threshold and then restart the `tidb-server`.

 ### Manage the TiKV server

 #### What is the recommended number of replicas in the TiKV cluster?
 Is it better to keep the minimum number for high availability?